Censorship in the United Kingdom: Laws on obscenity and sexual content

+In February 2026, Labour Lord Baroness Levitt introduced Amendment 278 to criminalize the creation and sharing of semen tributes without explicit consent.

+Consensual pornography

+In 2025 and 2026, the 59th Parliament of the United Kingdom introduced several amendments to criminalize pornography categories, including pornography of consenting adults.

+Lord Baroness Levitt introduced Amendment 294 in February 2026 to criminalize distribution or possession of pornographic depictions of strangulation portrayed "in an explicit and realistic way".
+The amendment would criminalize the erotic asphyxiation category of pornography with penalties of up to 5 years in prison.

+Amendment 297 was also introduced by Lord Baroness Levitt to criminalize distribution or possession of pornographic depictions of incest if a reasonable person would find the participants "were related, or pretending to be related".
+The amendment would criminalize the incest pornography category of pornography with penalties of up to 5 years in prison.

+In March 2026, Conservative Lord Baroness Bertin introduced Amendment 300A to criminalize distribution or possession of pornographic depictions of "a person who appears to be or is implied to be a child" including consenting adults.
+The amendment would criminalize the ageplay category of pornography, with Lord Bertin stating it would be "extending the offence of making an indecent photograph of a child to pornographic material that depicts a child when that role is being played by an adult" and "this is a deliberate choice, with settings in children’s bedrooms, actors in children’s clothes and braces, toys, pigtails and other markers of childhood".

 Mull of Kintyre test

 Kintyre highlighted in red.
 The "Mull of Kintyre" properly refers to the headland at the south-westernmost point, but in this context the apparent angle of the whole peninsula is the relevant standard against which a penis would be compared.

 According to an urban legend, the Mull of Kintyre test or Mull of Kintyre rule was an unofficial guideline used by the British Board of Film Classification (BBFC) to decide whether an image of a penis could be shown.
 According to the myth, the BBFC would not permit the general release of a film or video if it depicted a penis erect to the point that the angle it made from the vertical was higher than that of the peninsula of Kintyre in Argyll and Bute on maps of Scotland.
 This test has often been called "the angle of the dangle".

 The Mull of Kintyre test was said to have first been used for the release of the controversial erotic historical drama film Caligula in 1979.